Galleries of Images

 Preparing Images

 Before you upload images to your site they need to be sized, color-corrected and exported as jpegs.
 Color correct you image for the screen.
-In order to fit on most screens using "lightbox" images should have a maximum width of 900px and a maximum height of 600px.
+In order to fit on most screens using “lightbox” images should have a maximum width of 900px and a maximum height of 600px.
 Images should be 72dpi and exported as a medium high quality jpeg.
 Don’t export them at 99% quality.
 The final image will be between 50KB and 100KB.
-Wordpress with Gallery-Plus will create thumbnails for you.
+WordPress will create thumbnails for you.

 Both Photoshop and Fireworks offer batch processing, which can automate some of this tedious work.